MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-create-narrative.md

 ---
-title: Create a narrative visual with Copilot for Power BI
+title: Create a narrative with Copilot for Power BI
 description: When you're using Copilot, you can quickly create a narrative of your report.
 author: maggiesMSFT
 ms.author: maggies